peter8015/hello-lara/doc/record.md

 ## thought：
 Core Mathematical PrincipleThe sum of a subarray can be expressed as the difference between two prefix sums.Assuming $Sum(i, j)$ represents the sum of the subarray from index $i$ to $j$, then:$$Sum(i, j) = PreSum[j] - PreSum[i-1]$$Our goal is to find the intervals where $Sum(i, j) = k$.
 This is equivalent to:$$PreSum[j] - PreSum[i-1] = k \implies \mathbf{PreSum[i-1] = PreSum[j] - k}$$

+# leetcode53 Maximum Subarray
+## problem
+Given an integer of array nums, find the subarray with the largest sum, and return its sum Example 1:

+Input: nums = [-2,1,-3,4,-1,2,1,-5,4]
+Output: 6
+Explanation: The subarray [4,-1,2,1] has the largest sum 6.
+Example 2:

+Input: nums = [1]
+Output: 1
+Explanation: The subarray [1] has the largest sum 1.

+## thought:
+Kadan's algorithm is a classic dynamic programming algorithm used to solve the "Maximum Subarray Problem."
+Its objective is to find a contiguous subarray within a given array of integers that has the largest sum and return the sum.